Taitung City

 Taitung City (Táidōng Shì (Tâi-tang-chhī, 臺東市)) is a county-administered city and the county seat of Taitung County, Taiwan.
-It lies on the southeast coast of Taiwan facing the Pacific Ocean.
+It lies on the southeast coast of Taiwan facing the Pacific Ocean, southwest of the Beinan River estuary.
 Taitung City is the most populous subdivision of Taitung County and it is one of the major cities on the east coast of the island.

 Taitung City is served by Taitung Airport.
 Taitung is a gateway to Green Island and Orchid Island, both of which are popular tourist destinations.